Intel FPGA device plugin for Kubernetes

 A Kubernetes admission controller webhook which can be used to dynamically convert logical resource names in pod specifications into actual FPGA resource names, as advertised by the device plugin.

-The webhook can also set environment variables to instruct the CRI-O prestart hook to program the FPGA before launching the container.
+The webhook can also set environment variables to instruct the OCI createRuntime hook to program the FPGA before launching the container.

 NOTE: Installation of the FPGA admission controller webhook can be skipped if the FPGA device plugin is operated with the Intel Device Plugins Operator since it integrates the controller’s functionality.
 However, the mappings still must be deployed.”

-A CRI-O prestart hook that, upon instruction from the FPGA admission controller, allocates and programs the FPGA before the container is launched.
+An OCI createRuntime hook that, upon instruction from the FPGA admission controller, programs the FPGA before the container is launched.
+The FPGA plugin uses Container Device Interface to pass the hook to the Kubelet.

 The repository also contains an FPGA helper tool that may be useful during development, initial deployment and debugging.